 Just like better self-esteem leads to better health, physical activity also leads to better self-esteem.
 Whether it’s a heart-opening yoga session to activate that chakra or a blast of butt-kicking cardio, you’ll be doing wonders for your body, brain, and self-love levels.

-If you haven’t joined our community yet, sign up for free and try a FitOn feel-good yoga flow to practice self-love this month and beyond.
+Trust us, there are lots of ways to be mindful about your movements!
+Need some ideas?
+If you haven’t joined our FitOn community yet, sign up for free and try a feel-good workout to practice self-love this month and beyond.

 #6 Get Yourself a Gift